 Printing, Binding, and Online Self-Publishing Options

-Printing and binding is available from many providers, including:
+Printing and binding as well as publishing for sale services are available from many providers, including:

-- Kindle Direct Publishing: has various options and processes, with more information for different workflows.
+• Kindle Direct Publishing has various options and processes, with information for different workflows.

 ProQuest